DavidCRicardo/Bannerlord_Mod_Thesis/README.md

 The goal is to improve the NPCs and Player interactions between themselves in Bannerlord, by focusing in creating more socially interesting and believable NPCs, and thus improving the player's experience.

-Developed by David Ricardo - 2022
+Developed by David Ricardo - 2021

 > If you are using this code, I just ask to be credited.
+> Thank you.